-Prior to the making of investments in real properties, we invested a portion of our Net Offering Proceeds in liquid assets such as government securities or certificates of deposit.
 For purposes of the 75% Income Test, income attributable to a stock or debt instrument purchased with the proceeds received by a REIT in exchange for stock in the REIT (other than amounts received pursuant to a distribution reinvestment plan) constitutes qualified temporary investment income if such income is received or accrued during the one-year period beginning on the date the REIT receives such new capital.
-We expect the bulk of the remainder of our income to qualify under the 75% Income and 95% Income Tests as rents from real property, gains from the sale of real property interests and interest on mortgages on real property in accordance with the requirements described above.

-With regard to rental income, we anticipate most of our leases will be for fixed rentals with annual CPI or similar adjustments and that none of the rentals under our leases will be based on the income or profits of any Person.
+With regard to rental income, our leases generally are, and we expect them generally to continue to be, for fixed rentals with annual CPI or similar adjustments and that none of the rentals under our leases will be based on the income or profits of any Person.
 Rental leases may provide for payments based on gross receipts, which are generally permissible under the REIT income tests.
 In addition, none of our tenants are expected to be "Related Party Tenants" and the portion of the rent attributable to personal property is not expected to exceed 15% of the total rent to be received under any lease.
-We anticipate that all or most of the services to be performed with respect to our real properties will be performed by our property manager, and such services are expected to be those usually or customarily rendered in connection with the rental of real property and not rendered to the occupant of such real property.
+The services to be performed with respect to our real properties generally are, and we expect them generally to continue to be, performed by our property manager, and such services are expected to be those usually or customarily rendered in connection with the rental of real property and not rendered to the occupant of such real property.
 Finally, we anticipate any non-customary services will be provided by a TRS or, alternatively, by an independent contractor that is adequately compensated and from whom we derive no income.
 However, we can give no assurance that the actual sources of our gross income will allow us to satisfy the 75% Income Test and the 95% Income Test described above.

 Further, we and our subsidiaries may hold investments in, and pay taxes to, foreign countries.
 Taxes that we pay in foreign jurisdictions may not be passed through to, or used by, our stockholders or us as a foreign tax credit or otherwise.
 Our foreign investments might also generate foreign currency gains and losses.
 Foreign currency gains that we derive from certain of our investments will be excluded for purposes of computing the REIT income tests if such foreign currency gain is "real estate foreign exchange gain" (as defined in the Code), that is, if such gains are attributable to any item of income that itself qualifies for purposes of the 75% Income Test or other specified sources.
-Other foreign currency gains, however, if such foreign currency gain is "passive foreign exchange gain" (as defined in the Code), will be excluded for purposes of computing the 95% Income Test but will be treated as income that does not qualify under the 75% Income Test.
+Other foreign currency gains, however, if such foreign currency gain is "passive foreign exchange gain" (as defined in the Code), will be excluded for purposes of computing the 95% Income Test or other specified sources not qualify under the 75% Income Test.
 Generally, "passive foreign exchange gain" includes foreign exchange gain attributable to any item of income that itself qualifies for purposes of the 95% Income Test or other specified sources.